 Vote-by-mail & Absentee

-No excuse is needed to vote absentee in Michigan.
+Voters do not need an excuse to vote absentee/by-mail in Michigan.

 Early Voting In Michigan